vivek-pr/airflow-alpine-k8s/docs/security.md

 ## RBAC
 The example manifests use minimal RBAC permissions.
 Review the roles and tighten them to follow the principle of least privilege.

+## Non-Root Containers
+The Docker images define a dedicated `airflow` user (UID/GID `50000`) with a home directory at `/opt/airflow`.
+Running Airflow as a non-root user improves container security and works well with Kubernetes security contexts.
+The `tests/test_user_permissions.sh` script verifies that the image uses the correct UID/GID and file permissions.
+All Python packages are installed under `/opt/airflow/.local` by this user to avoid modifying system directories.

 ## Updates
 Monitor Airflow and dependency release notes for security patches.
 Rebuild and redeploy the image when vulnerabilities are fixed.